ProDeck Construction

 4. Accessories: upgrades, built-ins, and options to make it yours

-Each of these categories are explored in greater detail below with additional information, pros and cons, relative price point, and of course, pictures.
+Each of these categories are explored in greater detail below with additional information, pros and cons, relative price point (cheapest options on left, most expensive on right), and of course, pictures.

 Picture

 Pressure-treated lumber: our standard deck framing material.
-It's Douglas Fir lumber that has been treated to resist rot and insects.
+It's Douglas Fir lumber that has been treated with a wood preservative to resist rot and insects.
 It has a rustic look (due to the chemical injection marks) and comes pre-stained a reddish-brown.
 Installed properly, it will last for decades.

 Picture